-I am the Secret Footballer book cover
+Review: I Am the Secret Footballer

 I Am the Secret Footballer (2012) is the frank recounting of life as a top-flight footballer by an anonymous voice from within the game.
 A good amount of material in the book is taken directly from the columns written for the Guardian by the author during an eighteen month period, and deals with issues surrounding the professional game today, as well as the reality of the dressing room and the relationship of the players with the fans.
 Of course, big money, bad behaviour, and the media are covered too.
 Far from a tale of unmitigated success, the Secret Footballer reveals his own precarious financial state and his long-term depression, both of which are far from the common perception of the superstar footballer and help form an interesting perspective from which to take in the state of the national game.